 StreamAlert consists of multiple AWS components connected together and managed by Terraform.

-5. An “athena partition refresh” Lambda function runs periodically to onboard new StreamAlert data and alerts into their respective Athena databases for historical search.
+6. An Athena Partitioner Lambda function runs periodically to onboard new StreamAlert data and alerts into their respective Athena databases for historical search.

-Other StreamAlert components include DynamoDB tables and Lambda functions for optional rule promotion and threat intelligence integration.
+Other StreamAlert components include DynamoDB tables and Lambda functions for optional rule promotion and regularly updating threat intelligence information.